 - Nevoid basal cell carcinoma syndrome (Gorlin syndrome)

-- Exposure to certain chemicals used to make plastics or weed killers
+- Exposure to certain chemicals—in plastics or weed killers

 - Abnormal vaginal bleeding